Samsung/tizen-docs/docs/application/dotnet/guides/uix/tts.md

     The TTS state is changed to `Playing`, and the playback continues until you call the `Stop()` or the `Pause()` method.

-    If there is no text in the queue, TTS waits in the `Playing` state for text to be added.
-In that case, when you add text, TTS starts synthesizing and playing it immediately.
-The TTS state need not change to `Ready` before using the `Stop()` method.
+    If there is no text in the queue, TTS stays in the `Playing` state for text to be added.
+In that case, when text is added, TTS starts synthesizing and playing it immediately.
+There is no need to change the state to `Ready` by using the `Stop()` method even when there is no text in the queue.
+It will continue to stay in the `Playing` state.

-    > **Note**
-    >
+    > [!NOTE]
-    > If the TTS state changed event handler is invoked in the `Playing` state without a TTS method call, prepare the TTS state.
-The state can change if other applications request TTS play, the audio session requests TTS pause, or the TTS engine changes.
+    > If the TTS state changed event handler is invoked, state change can occur without any controlling methods being called.
+In this case, the state change takes place only when other aplications request TTS play, the audio session requests TTS pause, or the TTS engine changes.

     ```csharp
     void Start()